 Celeste Walsen and Ellen O'Neill-Stephens

-9:15-9:45 AM Probation Officer Marc Mays and his Partner Facility Dog Ned are No Longer Strictly on Probation
+9:15-10:00 AM Probation Officer Marc Mays and his Partner Facility Dog Ned Cheer Up Everyone at Juvenile Court and in Public Places

 Now they are stars providing services to everyone in need at the Wyandot County Juvenile Court and elsewhere in their community.

 Marc says, “You know some of these kids, their home life is not great.
 They come in here and often they’re in a bad mood or have a bad day at school.”